14th Annual Professional Training Workshop:

 Presenter

-Dr. Lesyk is the Director of the Ohio Center for Sport Psychology and an Adjunct Asst.
+Jack Lesyk Dr. Lesyk is the Director of the Ohio Center for Sport Psychology and an Adjunct Asst.
 Professor of Psychology at Cleveland State University.
+He served as the sport psychologist for the Cleveland Cavaliers 2013-2016.
 As a clinical and sport psychologist, he completed his undergraduate work at Penn State and his graduate studies at Case Western Reserve University.
-Since 1981, he has worked intensively with athletes from over 25 different sports, at competitive levels ranging from scholastic to college, Olympic and professional.
+Since 1981, he has worked intensively with athletes from over 35 different sports, at competitive levels ranging from scholastic to collegiate, Olympic and professional.
 He is the author of Developing Sport Psychology Within Your Clinical Practice: A Practical Guide for Mental Health Professionals.
-Dr. Lesyk is a Certified Consultant, Association for Applied Sport Psychology and is listed in the U. S. Olympic Committee’s Sport Psychology Registry.
-He has served on the Executive Committee of the American Psychological Association’s Division 47 (Sport and Exercise Psychology) and on the Executive Board of the Association for Applied Sport Psychology.
+Dr. Lesyk is a Certified Mental Performance Consultant, Association for Applied Sport Psychology.
+He has served on the Executive Committee of the American Psychological Association's Division 47 (Society for Sport, Exercise & Performance Psychology) and has served on the Executive Board of the Association for Applied Sport Psychology for nine years.

-Dr. Lesyk is often quoted in local and national publications has been interviewed on both radio and television.
-He has presented his work at national and international sport psychology conferences and is especially noted for his development of the "Nine Mental Skills of Successful Athletes", a framework for mental skills training.
-In addition to his own practice, he conducts workshops and consults with mental health and sport science professionals who are developing their skills and credentials in sport psychology at the Center as well as via phone and Internet.
+Dr. Lesyk is often quoted in local and national publications has been frequently interviewed on both radio and television.
+He has presented his work at national and international sport psychology conferences and is especially noted for his development of the "Nine Mental Skills of Successful Athletes", a framework for mental skills assessment and training.
+In addition to his own practice, he conducts workshops and consults in-office and virtually with mental health and sport science professionals who are developing their practices, skills, and credentials in sport psychology.

-Charles A. Maher, PsyD, CC-AASP, is Professor Emeritus of Psychology, Graduate School of Applied and Professional Psychology, Rutgers University.
-He is a licensed psychologist and a Certified Consultant of the Association for Advancement of Sport Psychology (AASP).
-Charlie possesses 26 years of sustained professional practice in the design and implementation of programs, products, services and systems in areas of sport and performance psychology at individual, team, and organizational levels, primarily in professional sport in baseball, basketball, football, hockey, tennis, boxing, horse racing and other sports as well as in the performing arts, and with corporate entities.
-Currently, Charlie is Sport Psychologist and Director of Psychological Services for the Cleveland Indians, a position that he has held since 1995.
-He also serves as Sport Psychologist for the Cleveland Cavaliers and also functions as performance consultant to several National Football League Teams as well as to the New York Rangers.
-In addition, Charlie serves as Sport Psychologist for the Rutgers University football team and to its Men's and Women's basketball teams, while being an advisor to the Rutgers Department of Sports Medicine and Division of Intercollegiate Athletics.
-Charlie has a published a number of books and many peer-reviewed journal articles, both within and outside of the sport psychology domain, with his most recent book being, The Complete Mental Game of Baseball: Taking Charge of the Process, On and Off the Field.
+Charles A. Maher Charles A. Maher, PsyD, MBA, CMPC, FAASP is Professor Emeritus of Applied and Professional Psychology, Graduate School of Applied and Professional Psychology, Rutgers University.
+He is a licensed psychologist and a Certified Mental Performance Consultant of the Association for Applied Sport Psychology (AASP).
+Charlie possesses 35 years of sustained professional experience in the design and delivery of programs, products, services, and systems in areas of sport psychology and performance psychology and mental health at individual, team, and organizational levels in baseball, men’s and women’s basketball, football, hockey, tennis, boxing, horse racing, other sports, the performing arts, and with corporate entities.
+Currently, Charlie is Sport, Performance, and Organizational Psychologist , Director of the Employee Assistance Program, and Senior Advisor to the President and General Manager of the Cleveland Guardians, positions that he has held since 1995.
+He is Founder and Past President of the Professional Baseball Performance Psychology Group.
+He previously has served as Sport Psychologist for the Cleveland Cavaliers, Oklahoma City Thunder, Cleveland Browns, New York Jets, New England Patriots, Minnesota Wild, and New York Rangers.
+In addition, Charlie has served as Sport Psychologist for the Rutgers University football team and its Men's and Women's basketball teams, along with being a senior advisor to the Rutgers Department of Sports Medicine and Division of Intercollegiate Athletics.
+Charlie has a published a number of books and journal articles, both within and outside of the sport psychology domain, including: The Complete Mental Game of Baseball: Taking Charge of the Process, On and Off the Field ; Developing and Sustaining Sport Psychology Programs: A Resource Guide for Practitioners ( 2022); and Fostering the Mental Health of Athletes, Coaches, and Staff: A Systems Approach to Developing A Mentally Healthy Sport Organization (2023)”.
+He is Associate Editor of the Journal of Sport Psychology in Action, a member of the National Advisory Board of the Positive Coaching Alliance, as well as a former baseball and basketball coach at the collegiate and high school levels.

 Content